FRC1257/robotics-training/docs/frc/1-Basics/5a-Roller_Intake.md

 ## Conclusion

-Now that you have a basic feel for a subsystem, we will be exploring how to make constants in our next lesson.
+Now that we have this subsystem class created, we will be exploring how to make constants in our next lesson.
 If you have any questions or concerns about this lesson, feel free to ask a senior programmer.